Dallas-Fort Worth Neighborhood Guides

 Midtown Dallas is an area full of high-rise apartments, retail shops, and restaurants.
-The area generally consists of SMU, North Park Mall, The Dallas Arboretum, White Rock Lake and numerous other retail stores and high-rise buildings especially along Central Expressway and Park Lane.
+The area generally consists of SMU, North Park Mall, The Dallas Arboretum, White Rock Lake, and numerous other retail stores and high-rise buildings, especially along Central Expressway and Park Lane.
 The Dallas Neighborhoods which are the borders of Midtown are Preston Hollow on its north, University Park on its west, Uptown/City Place on its south and Highlands/Lakewood on its east.

 Oak Cliff lies southwest of Downtown.
 It is a hilly area that has gone through various renovations and improvements in the past, particularly the area of Bishop Arts District.
 Originally, Oak Cliff was a township founded in the mid-1800s.
 It was only annexed by Dallas City in 1903.
 Currently, most of the northern residents of this area are of Hispanic descent.
-In the past, the ghost town of La Reunion ruled the northern tip of the Oak Cliff.
-While in the southern part, residents are a mixture of Hispanic, Native American and Black/African American descent.
+In the past, the ghost town of La Reunion ruled the northern tip of Oak Cliff.
+While in the southern part, residents are a mixture of Hispanic, Native American, and Black/African American descent.

-South Dallas, located in the southeastern part of Downtown and Fair Park, is a well-defined neighborhood which lays claim to the eclectic artist hotbed called Cedars.
+South Dallas, located in the southeastern part of Downtown and Fair Park, is a well-defined neighborhood that lays claim to the eclectic artist hotbed called Cedars.
 Fair Park, on the other hand, is the home of the annual State Fair of Texas which is held every October.

 Though Texas is considered home to many of the wealthiest people in the nation, the southern portion of the city of Dallas is stricken with crime and high rates of poverty.
 In October 2006, a campus of The University of North Texas System was opened in South Oak Cliff near the intersection of Houston School Rd and Interstate 20 to stimulate the growth of the southern section of the city.

-For the future, there are still pieces of the land property nearby for new Dallas neighborhoods that have remained undeveloped in the southern part of Downtown as a result of decades of slow growth.
+For the future, there are still pieces of land property nearby for new Dallas neighborhoods that have remained undeveloped in the southern part of Downtown as a result of decades of slow growth.
 In the east, particularly in the southeast section of the city, lies the large neighborhood of Pleasant Grove.
 It used to be an independent city of mostly low-income residents all the way to Seagoville.
 Despite it being a city, Pleasant Grove is bordered on all sides by land that has remained undeveloped for a long time, including a swampland that separates it from South Dallas.
 This is a part of the Great Trinity Forest, which is a part of the Trinity River Project scheduled to be completed this year, 2012 if all goes well with the federal funding.